 I have been searching for compost for ages now, months and months and months.
 Why do I need compost when the island is full of great soil?
 Because I am just a lowly container gardener for now, a gardener that MUST plant something or she goes nutty.
 After watching hours and hours of videos on Puerto Rico farms and reading about the slow and steady food movement taking hold here I finally got in contact with someone who could “set me up”.
-This turned out to be a farmers co-op in Utuado.
+This turned out to be a farmers co-op in Utuado at the AUC.

 As some of you may know, maps are useless in Puerto Rico - Puerto Rico laughs at your GPS.
 Not only that, directions include statements such as “turn right after the cemetery, then you’ll see a big yellow building, keep going until you get to a crossroads with a broken lamp pole…”